 2.9 – About a 180 degree view from a rock slab on top of Bear Mountain.
 The mountain you just came from, Windbeam, is visible across the way, as well as views of Wanaque Reservoir.

-3.3 – Cross a prominent dirt road.
+3.3 – Cross a prominent woods road.
 Head steeply uphill… again.

-The trail turns LEFT sharply and descends steeply over loose rocks, before leveling out in a moist forest area.
+RED TRIANGLE on WHITE (Stonetown Circular) turns LEFT sharply and descends steeply over loose rocks, before leveling out.
 Two easy rock-hops over stream/wet area.

 4.2 – Continue straight on RED TRIANGLE on WHITE (Stonetown Circular).
 [Highlands Connector (TEAL DIAMOND with BLACK DIAMOND center) is on the left.]

-5.4 – Start to see the Monksville Reservoir in the distance.
-There is an overgrown side path for a closer view.
+5.3 – Start to see the Monksville Reservoir in the distance.
+A side path loops around for a closer (limited) view of the reservoir, dam, and a huge power line tower.

-Cross a little stream and go up into a tall grassy area, then cross Stonetown Road.
-Hop over the guard rail (there are markers).
+Cross a small stream on a footbridge and go up into a tall grassy area.
+Hop over the guard rail and cross Stonetown Road, hopping over the guard rail again (there are markers).

-6.7 – The Highlands trail (TEAL DIAMOND) leaves to the right, and WHITE (Horse Pond) crosses left and right.
+6.6 – Harrison Mountain.
+Highlands (TEAL DIAMOND) leaves to the right.
+Highlands Connector (TEAL DIAMOND with BLACK DIAMOND center) leaves to the left.
 Continue, following only RED TRIANGLE on WHITE (Stonetown Circular).
 There is a limited view and some rocks to take a break.

 Head down steeply, joining up with a woods road.
 Cross the powerline again.

 8.0 – RED TRIANGLE on WHITE (Stonetown Circular) approaches dirt Burnt Meadow Road where there are blazes for Sonoma Trail (ORANGE).
-Don’t cross the road – continue on RED TRIANGLE on WHITE (Stonetown Circular) as it angles away from the road.
+Don’t cross the road – turn LEFT to continue on RED TRIANGLE on WHITE (Stonetown Circular) as it angles away from the road.

 8.6 – Tory Rocks.
 Limited view.
 Steep scramble down the rocks, then across some boulders.

-10 – Come out by a house and turn LEFT onto Magee Road (don’t believe there are signs).
-Follow Magee Road as it curves around to Stonetown Rd.
+10 – The trail ends at Magee Road by a house – turn LEFT (don’t believe there are signs) and follow Magee Road as it curves around to Stonetown Rd.
 Keep walking straight past the fire house, and walk along the shoulder of Stonetown Rd.